Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 You’ll be taken to a welcome page for XAMPP:

-To add a new database, click on the phpMyAdmin button in the top-right corner of this page. phpMyAdmin will automatically launch:
+To add a new database, click on the phpMyAdmin button in the top-right corner of this page.
+The phpMyAdmin will automatically launch:

 Give your database a name (use all lowercase letters and underscores instead of spaces).
 Then, update the drop-down menu from utf8 to Collation.
 Click the “Create” button when you’re done.